s4ledger/s4-ledger/README.md

 * **Explorer:** [XRPScan Token Profile](https://xrpscan.com/token/SLS/r95GyZac4butvVcsTWUPpxzekmyzaHsTA5)

 ---
-*© 2026 Solus Protocol.
-All rights reserved. $SLS is a utility token and does not represent equity or an investment contract.*
----

 © 2026 Solus Protocol.
-Built on the XRP Ledger.
+All rights reserved.

 Disclaimer: Solus Protocol is a data integrity tool.
 It does not provide medical advice or diagnosis.
-Users are responsible for ensuring compliance with local healthcare regulations (e.g., HIPAA/GDPR).
+Users are responsible for ensuring compliance with local healthcare regulations (e.g., HIPAA/GDPR).  $SLS is a utility token and does not represent equity or an investment contract.